bhaskarreddi26/PyHadoop/GraphX-2.md

       User 4 is called David and is liked by 1 people.
       User 5 is called Ed and is liked by 0 people.
       User 6 is called Fran and is liked by 2 people.

+Oldest Followers: We can also sort the followers by their characteristics.
+Let us find the oldest followers of each user by age.

+       // Finding the oldest follower for each user val oldestFollower: VertexRDD[(String, Int)] = userGraph.mapReduceTriplets[(String, Int)](
+      // For each edge send a message to the destination vertex with the attribute of the source vertex edge => Iterator((edge.dstId, (edge.srcAttr.name, edge.srcAttr.age))),
+      // To combine messages take the message for the older follower (a, b) => if (a._2 > b._2) a else b
+      )